Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 What Are Barcodes?

-A barcode is a one-dimensional (1D) machine-readable code that is composed of parallel bars or lines varying in width and spacing.
+A barcode is a one-dimensional (1D) machine-readable code that is composed of parallel lines varying in width and spacing.
 This system of visual data representation is primarily used in retail and fixed inventory control due to its speed and accuracy.

 A barcode has different components: